sisyphe-dev/onesec-forwarding-address/onesec-bridge/README.md

-# OneSec Bridge
+# OneSec Bridge SDK

-This repository contains a library for bridging tokens between EVM and ICP blockchains using the OneSec smart contract.
+A TypeScript SDK for bridging tokens between EVM chains (Ethereum, Arbitrum, Base) and the Internet Computer (ICP) using the OneSec bridge protocol.

+## Features

+- **Bi-directional bridging**: Transfer tokens from EVM chains to ICP and vice versa
+- **Multiple bridging modes**: Direct wallet-based bridging and forwarding address bridging
+- **Step-by-step execution**: Track progress and handle errors at each step

 ## Installation